EEBOS/osg-online-api-docs/content/api/courses.md

 ## Courses

-The `/api/courses` endpoint a couple of methods to let you retrieve information about the existing courses and assign units to your users.
+You can retrieve information about courses for assignation through this endpoint.

+NOTE: Courses are assigned to users through the `Inventories` endpoint, not the courses endpoint.

+## Methods

-### List
+### Index

-To retrieve the list of courses, send a `GET` request to the base courses' endpoint, no extra parameters are required.

 `GET https://learninglogin.com/api/courses`

+To retrieve the list of courses, send a `GET` request to the URL above, no extra parameters are required.

-#### Sample response body
+#### Sample Response Body: Success

 ~~~json
   [